yoctoproject/poky/documentation/ref-manual/classes.rst

 -  ``textrel:`` Checks for ELF binaries that contain relocations in their ``.text`` sections, which can result in a performance impact at runtime.
-See the explanation for the ``ELF binary`` message in ":doc:`ref-qa-checks`" for more information regarding runtime performance issues.
+See the explanation for the ``ELF binary`` message in ":doc:`/ref-manual/qa-checks`" for more information regarding runtime performance issues.

 -  ``unlisted-pkg-lics:`` Checks that all declared licenses applying